Spain

 Catalonia

 There's mountains, there's the sea.
 Barcelona Madrids rival city.
 It's the closest province to the rest of Europe.
 Catalonia is famous for its Cava a sparkling wine.
 It is home country of artists like Gaudí and Salvador Dalí.
 It's handicap for Spanish speaking people is its proper language, Catalan.
+The beaches of Costa Dorada from Sitges to Salou and Cambrils are wide and urbanized.
+Further south towards the Ebro Delta they are getting smaller and the nearby towns too.
+A footpath leads along the coast from bay to bay.

 Girona